-- 5.43 The transport strategy will promote sustainable economic development, improve local quality of life, reduce the contribution to climate change, promote healthy travel choices and minimise the need to use the private car.
-Social exclusion, deprivation and isolation will be reduced and accessibility for all to jobs, services and facilities enhanced. - 5.44 Implementation of the Norwich Area Transportation Strategy (NATS) including the Northern Distributor Road (NDR) is fundamental to the delivery of this strategy.
-Significant improvement to public transport, walking and cycling - in Norwich can only be achieved with the road capacity released by the NDR which also provides necessary access to key strategic employment and growth locations. - 5.45 Improved strategic links to the rest of the region and beyond and access to jobs, services and facilities across the area are also key to the success of this JCS.
+- 5.44 The transport strategy will promote sustainable economic development, improve local quality of life, reduce the contribution to climate change, promote healthy travel choices and minimise the need to use the private car.
+Social exclusion, deprivation and isolation will be reduced and accessibility for all to jobs, services and facilities enhanced. - 5.45 Implementation of NATS including the NDR is fundamental to the delivery of this strategy.
+Significant improvement to public transport, walking and cycling in Norwich can only be achieved with the road capacity released by the NDR which also provides necessary access to key strategic employment and growth locations.
+The corridor currently protected (100m either side of the centre line of the current scheme) and the associated Postwick Hub will be shown on the Broadland District Council adopted Proposals Map. - 5.46 Improved strategic links to the rest of the region and beyond and access to jobs, services and facilities across the area are also key to the success of this JCS.
 Good strategic access reduces the perceived isolation of Norfolk.
 Improvements help stimulate and enhance the local economy and make the area more attractive for inward investment.
 In some instances the Joint Core Strategy may be able to deliver improvements, but it is often the case that improvements to infrastructure providing longer distance strategic links have to be delivered by outside agencies such as Network Rail and the Highways Agency.
-The JCS will ensure that it promotes these improvements by providing a context for them to occur and ensuring their importance mitigation measures.
+The JCS will ensure that it promotes these improvements by providing a context for them to occur and ensuring their importance is recognised.
+Any significant negative impacts of transport improvements will need to be addressed by appropriate mitigation measures.

-5.46 Strategic improvements that are required to deliver growth and facilitate modal shift are:
+5.47 Strategic improvements that are required to deliver growth and facilitate modal shift are: